 BSN for Veterans

-Holistic admission is a competitive and thorough process that considers not only a critical evaluation of grade point averages and test scores, where applicable, but also includes two letters of recommendation, proof of military service, and a completed essay form submitted by the applicant describing the personal attributes and experiences that they feel would support their admission.
+Holistic admission is a competitive and thorough process that considers not only a critical evaluation of grade point averages and test scores, where applicable, but also includes proof of military service and a completed essay form submitted by the applicant describing the personal attributes and experiences that they feel would support their admission.
 This entire package is what the Undergraduate Admission Committee uses to determine which students will best fit the program.
-The best place to begin learning more about the college and its programs is to attend one of our monthly Information Meetings for the BSN for Veterans pathway, which cover admission requirements and program curriculum in detail and provide the opportunity to ask questions.
-Learn more about upcoming session dates.

 Steps to Apply to the College of Nursing